-When using both but and yet as coordinating conjunctions, you can only use one (otherwise, you’re creating a redundancy for the category of the redundancy category).
-The same thing goes for and yet when using both as coordinating conjunctions.
+When using but and yet as coordinating conjunctions, you can only use one at a time (otherwise, you’re creating a redundancy for the category of the redundancy category :)).

-Use and when connecting two ideas.
-The example about Tony Dungy is not an appropriate place for the use of and because the clause before the comma and the clause after the comma are a contrast, not a similarity.
-A better example would be Tony Dungy’s family lives in Tampa, and Tony Dungy lives in Tampa—not a very attractive sentence but a good illustration nonetheless.
+Use and when conveying two ideas that are connected to each other.
+The example above is not an appropriate place to use and because the clause before the comma (His family lives in Tampa) and the clause after the comma (he lives in Iowa) are a contrast, not a similarity.
+A better example would be His family lives in Tampa, and he lives in Tampa.

 I know, I know, someone out there is saying, But wait (or But yet wait); what about Shakespeare?
 He used but yet.
 Well, no offense to the bard, but Shakespeare was a famed poet and playwright—not a famed grammarian.